 Audio files and computer software are a very good way to generate white noise due to the the diversity of the sounds, diversity of the speakers and the wider volume control (including with remote controls).
 Use two standalone speakers; they can give a lot of power to the low frequencies, which makes the noises sound "deeper".
 Avoid notebook, tablet and phone speakers because they sound "tiny" (because they don't give power to low frequency sounds).
 Avoid subwoofers because they create annoyingly powerful low frequencies.
 Avoid monitors (a special type of speakers) because their sound stage is narrow.

 A white noise machine is a cheap and portable solution, but its noise is very localized (because its speaker is small).
 White noise machines might be acceptable if several of them are used at the same time, in different places of a room, in order to fill the room with noise.

 A fan in a large box (like a desktop computer, air conditioner or air purifier) makes the box resonate, so the sound appears to come from all around, and this means that, even at a low volume, its sound can cover more environmental noise than a small speaker.
 Think at the difference between a mosquito and a refrigerator; they have about the same sound intensity, but feel vastly different.

 Fans and air conditioners are not practical because they consume a lot of electricity and generate drafts.

-Air purifiers might be the best solution because: the used energy is small, the air draft is small (the lower the used speed is), and most importantly, its entire body resonates together with the fan, which makes its sound fill the room even at a low noise intensity.
+Air purifiers might be a good solution because: the used energy is small, the air draft is small (the lower the used speed is), and most importantly, its entire body resonates together with the fan, which makes its sound fill the room even at a low noise intensity.
 Things to look for in an air purifier: multiple speeds (preferably 5), the lowest noise intensity below 30 dB, an energy use below 20 W for the lowest speed, a night mode.
 An air purifier is not necessarily meant to remove dust from the air, but only certain small particles.
 Make sure to read the reviews that mention an unpleasant smell.

-When calculating the total cost of the solution you intend to use, consider that speakers need a computer to play the noise file, while an air purifier doesn't.
+When calculating the total cost of the solution you intend to use, consider that speakers need a computer to play the noise file.